freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)

-load sound sources from folder with svg embeds as circles with stroke and fill on pano depth map, move points with scene manipulation; reverb for pano with semantic segmentation (convolver / delays)
+load sound sources from folder as ascii sets of points with depth and filenames on pano depth map, move points with scene manipulation; reverb for pano with semantic segmentation (convolver / delays)